isc-projects/bind9/doc/notes/notes-current.rst

 - `named` would exit with assertion failure REQUIRE(msg->state == (-1)) in
   message.c due to a possible data race.
 [GL #2124]

-- `named` would start continous rollovers for policies that algorithms Ed25519 or Ed448 due to a mismatch in created key size and expected key size.
+- `named` would start continuous rollovers for policies that algorithms Ed25519 or Ed448 due to a mismatch in created key size and expected key size.
   [GL #2171]